DJI OA5 pro Firmware Updates

 flatpak install flathub org.inkscape.Inkscape

-or, if you have an image already but it is bigger than 2.5mb, you can use CLI to reduce it:
+or, if you have an image already but it is bigger than 2.5mb, you can use CLI to reduce the image:

 convert too_big_image.jpg -quality 50% output_image.jpg #ok to upload to YT